 Napoleon Prestige Pro 825

 At around $4,500, this is the least expensive grill on this list.
 Napoleon is known for making great products, but not typically associated with the higher end market.
 This monster of a gas grill, however, has it all.
 This is a dual head or two lid gas grill.
 On one side is a four burner, 48,000 BTU standard grill.
 On the other side is a two burner, 24,000 BTU infrared grill.
 Add into this two side burners (one standard - one infrared), an infrared rotisserie burner and dedicated smoker burner and this 7-foot long grill has 10 burners.
 It also has internal lighting, a full rotisserie kit, and an attractive stainless steel design.
-It might not be comparable to most of the products on this list, but it is still an impressive grill worth considering.
+While the Napoleon Prestige might not be comparable to most of the products on this list, but it is still an impressive grill worth considering.
 It can also be purchased as an insert for a custom enclosure.

 TEC Sterling G3000FR Infra-Red